dfk-paris/datathon_2021/README.md

 1. the Critical Edition of the "Correspondence between Henri Fantin-Latour and Otto Scholderer, 1858-1902"
 2. the research project "Deutsch-Französische Kunstvermittlung 1871–1940 und 1945–1960"

+All data are offered under the license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 ---

 ## 1. Correspondence between Henri Fantin-Latour and Otto Scholderer, 1858-1902